If you purchase an independently reviewed item through our site, we earn an affiliate commission. Read our affiliate disclosure.

 - Take one bottom bar and fit it into the grooves on your two sidebars.
 The groove on the bottom bar should be in the inside.
 Make sure the bottom bar fits snugly into the grooves on the sidebars.

 - Using a paper towel or clean waste cloth, wipe off any excess glue that may have leaked out of the joints on your partially assembled beehive frame.
 It is now time to nail the frame together.
 You should not wait for the glue to dry before you have nailed together all the frame’s wooden pieces.

-- Hammer a single nail into each bottom ends of your frame so it goes through the bottom board and into the respective side bar.
+- Hammer a single nail into each bottom end of your frame so it goes through the bottom board and into the respective sidebar.
 Check if the frame joints are square after nailing in each nail.
 If the frame is not square, gently muscle the joints into place until they are square.